AhmedMohamed5393/mini-facebook-be/README.md

-# template-nest-be
+# mini-facebook-be
-Template backend system using Node.js and Nest.js
+Mini Facebook backend system using Node.js and Nest.js

 # note
 1. You will find the needed environmental variables for running the application in .env.sample file but without their values